SubuMangu/OS/OS Midsem Notes.md

 memory
 - The set of jobs in memory can be a subset of the jobs kept in the job pool.
-- The OS picks a job from main memory and executes it till completion.Other jobs in the have to wait for one jo to complete.
+- The OS picks a job from main memory and executes it till completion.Other jobs in the have to wait for one job to complete.
 - Hence, though multiprogramming ensures no cpu idleness but lacks responsivenes.
 - These are tightly coupled